Dashboard

 API Endpoints

-Section titled “API Endpoints”The dashboard consumes two backend endpoints.
-Neither requires authentication.
+Section titled “API Endpoints”The dashboard consumes these backend endpoints:

-GET /health — Returns "ok" when the API and its database connections are operational.
+GET /health — Returns health status when the API and its database connections are operational.
 Polled every 30 seconds.

-GET /api/v1/debug/state — Returns a JSON object with memory counts, vector counts, layer distribution, and consistency check results.
+GET /api/v1/stats/memories — Returns memory counts and layer distribution.
 Polled every 10 seconds.